 Why People Are Looking for Freshdesk Alternatives

 Before making a purchase, 89% of consumers read online reviews.
-If you’ve been to the review sites — like G2, Trustpilot, or Gartner — I’m sure you found the same issues with Freshdesk popping up again and again, like we did:
+If you’ve been to the review sites, like G2, Trustpilot, or Gartner, we’re sure you found the same issues with Freshdesk popping up again and again, as we did:

-- Poor customer service: Several reviewers mentioned encountering issues with Freshdesk’s customer support, including slow response times, unhelpful solutions, and a lack of knowledge about the product.
+- Poor customer service: Several reviewers mentioned encountering issues with Freshdesk’s customer support processes, including slow response times, unhelpful solutions, and a lack of knowledge about the product.

 - Billing issues: Some reviewers reported problems with Freshdesk’s billing practices, such as difficulty getting refunds or downgrading plans and hidden fees for features advertised as included.

-- Integration problems: Some reviewers had trouble integrating Freshdesk with other tools and services, experiencing glitches and data synchronization issues.
+- Integration problems: Some reviewers had trouble integrating Freshdesk with other tools and services, experiencing weak integration capabilities, glitches, and data synchronization issues.

-- Difficult setup: Reviewers mentioned a complex setup process and not as intuitive as advertised.
+- Difficult setup: Reviewers mentioned a complex setup process, not as intuitive as advertised, and a steep learning curve.

 - Technical and IT issues: A few reviewers mentioned experiencing technical problems with Freshdesk, such as outages and portal login issues.